msanzsanz/PFM_EconomicNewsImpact/README.md

     * There are news published in 'bundle', this is, at exactly the same date and time.
 This occurs about 30% of the times.

 - **Phase-3: Feature engineer**

     Raw data was processed to generate features of interest for the models.
 In essence, our models aim to predict the market reaction to news events, so we needed to incorporate market features to our dataframe:

     The most relevant observations to mention here would be:
     * Both dataframes were converted to the same timezone Forexfactory was scrapped in US/Eastern with DST off and dukascopy provides its data in GMT.
     * Handle Daylight Saving Times (DST)
 Forexfactory stores the data without accounting for DST (as explained in the code), so we needed to add +1h whenever applicable.
     * A significant amount of time was spent to sanity check a proper merge of both dataframes by datetime.
 This could sound like an easy task, but it was very time-consuming.
 We needed to ensure that dukascopy was alligned with forexfactory so that the data going into the models reflected the same market reaction as the one observed in the forexfactory website.
 The goal of our project is to predict short-term impact, so a deviation in minutes (as those originated by DST ) could ruin our models.

         *As a curiosity, our first data source for exchange rates was forexite.com, but we had to change to dukascopy exactly because of this same reason*
-    *

-    Run feature engineer code
         ```sh
         $ cd code/data_curation
         $ python dc_forexfactory.py 2007 2018  ../../data/raw/ forexfactory_ USD EURUSD [5,10,15,20,25,30] [0,30,60] [30,60,120,180,240] ON ../../data/curated/ features dc_forexfactory.log
         ```

 New most-relevant features created